 Students require an appropriate way to collect comprehensive notes.
-This can be a 2b5, ring binder or digital device.
+This can be a 2B5, ring binder or digital device.
 A school provided workbook will issued to students for class and home study tasks.
-There are no course costs in 2ZLaw.

-This is a Unit standards course.
+This is a Unit standards course

 There are no external assessments for this subject.
 All assessments are open book but without the use of digital communication devices